iRONStoolbox/iRONStoolbox/README.md

 **The notebooks** *(you can find them in the Notebooks folder)*

-iRONs is based on the use of interactive Jupyter Notebooks (http://jupyter.org/).
+iRONS is based on the use of interactive Jupyter Notebooks (http://jupyter.org/).
 Jupyter Notebooks is a literate programming environment that combines executable code, rich media, computational output and explanatory text in a single document.
 The notebooks included in iRONS are divided in two sections:

 **A.	Knowledge transfer:** A set of simple examples to demonstrate the value of simulation and optimisation tools for water resources management – i.e. why one should use these tools in the first place.